JeremyGinzburg/emg-prosthetic-hand/README.md

     - Replaced string with fishing tackle for the tendon mechanism
     - Finger contracts by servo rotation instead of manual force
     - Observed consistent performance (50+ successful contractions with very few mechanical/electrical issues)
+- v1.4 - Servo-Powered 4 Finger Prototype
+    - Duplicated v1.3 to create 4 servo-powered fingers
+    - Wired all SG90 servos to a breadboard and achieved GND/+5V using a 5V/3A wall wart
+    - Hard-coded servo angles for open and close positions

 ## Design Decisions
 - Tendon-Driven Actuation